-Knowing the voltage in Canada is important if you have small appliances, such as hair dryers or electric razors, or other gadgets, phone chargers, laptops, etc., that you plan to bring with you from your home country, plug in and use while you are in Canada.
+Knowing the voltage in Canada is important if you have small appliances such as hair dryers, electric razors, phone chargers, laptops, and more that you plan to bring with you from your home country, plug in, and use while you are in Canada.

-Unless you are from North America, Central America or Japan, where the plugs are the same, you will likely need a plug adapter and maybe a power converter, although most technology gadgets these days, like phones, laptops and cameras, correct voltage automatically.
+Unless you are from North America, Central America or Japan, where the plugs are the same, you will likely need a plug adapter and maybe a power converter, although most technology gadgets these days, like phones, laptops, and cameras, correct the voltage automatically.

 01 of 05